Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Four Horsemen of the Apocalypse (1921), 130 minutes, D: Rex Ingram

-Known as the film that raised Rudolph Valentino to stardom, in the role of an Argentinian lover/artist Julio who carries on an affair with Marguerite Laurier (Alice Terry), a lawyer's wife in France during World War I. Memorable for the visit of the Four Horsemen - war, conquest, famine, and death, causing Julio to join the war effort and suffer a sacrificial death.
+Known as the film that raised Rudolph Valentino to stardom, in the role of an Argentinian lover/artist Julio who carried on an affair with Marguerite Laurier (Alice Terry), a lawyer's wife in France during World War I. Memorable for the visit of the Four Horsemen - war, conquest, famine, and death, causing Julio to join the war effort and suffer a sacrificial death.
 Known mostly for the scene of Valentino's sexy tango dance in a smoke-filled Argentinian cantina.

 The Kid (1921), 60 minutes, D: Charles Chaplin

 Charlie Chaplin's classic of comedy and pathos, the first film that he wrote, produced, and directed.
 He plays The Little Tramp who discovered and rescued an abandoned, orphaned baby.
 He raised the child as his own son (Jackie Coogan), and resisted having the child taken away by orphanage officials.
 Later, the mother reappeared and demanded to have the baby back.